AdaemmerP/TailRiskText/README.md

 'ctm_80_10_topicsonlymonthly.csv' corresponds to a CTM model with 80 topics and the top 10k words based on tf-idf.
 The top words for each topic model are also included in the subfolders.

+## Code_Text
+This folder contains an R script to estimate the topic models and from it the derived topic time series.

 ## Code_Figures
 This folder contains all R codes to replicate each Figure in the paper.
 The scripts are self-explanatory.
 At the beginning of each script you have to set the appropriate path, which is explained at the beginning.